In this guide, we outline whether metal is more sustainable than plastic, and vice versa.

 Read more specifically about the sustainability of plastic in this guide.

-The Sustainability Of Specific Metals
+The Sustainability Of Other Metals vs Plastic

 Other Factors To Consider When Comparing The Sustainability Of Different Materials

-– The waste management systems, facilities and technology in a given country or State make a difference to the sustainability not just of different materials, but different waste items and products (because of how different waste materials and items are processed among the different disposal options at different rates)
+– The waste management systems, facilities and technology in a given country or State make a difference to the sustainability not just of different materials, but different waste items and products

 – How long a metal product or item lasts, or how many times it can be used/re-used before being thrown out, impacts it’s sustainability footprint